Quantum-Brain: Quantum-Inspired Neural Network Approach to Vision-Brain Understanding: Related Work

-Meanwhile, quantum-inspired computing refers to practical methods derived from quantum computing concepts.
-The mathematical formalism of quantum computing has been adopted in various machine learning tasks, including natural language processing \cite{li2019cnm}, computer vision \cite{shi2022quantum,tang2022image,zhang2023quantum}, information retrieval \cite{uprety2020survey,van2004geometry} and multimodal analysis \cite{gkoumas2021quantum,li2021quantum}.
+Meanwhile, quantum-inspired computing refers to practical methods derived from concepts in quantum computing.
+The mathematical formalism of quantum computing has been adopted in various machine learning tasks in classical systems, including natural language processing \cite{li2019cnm}, computer vision \cite{shi2022quantum,tang2022image,zhang2023quantum}, information retrieval \cite{uprety2020survey,van2004geometry}, and multimodal analysis \cite{gkoumas2021quantum,li2021quantum}.
 Van et al. \cite{van2004geometry} applied the quantum probability of object representation in information retrieval tasks.
-Li et al. \cite{li2019cnm} proposed a quantum-inspired network in language models for semantic matching to achieve better outcome quality and interpretability.
+Li et al. \cite{li2019cnm} proposed a quantum-inspired network for language models, aiming to achieve better outcome quality and interpretability through semantic matching.
 Li et al. \cite{li2021quantum} investigated multimodal feature fusion methods via a quantum-inspired neural network for conversation emotion recognition.
 Meanwhile, Gkoumas et al. \cite{gkoumas2021quantum} introduced a video semantic recognition network by fusing multimodal information at the decision level.
 Moreover, quantum-inspired methods have also been developed for image-processing tasks.
-Shi et al. \cite{shi2022quantum} presented complex-valued convolutional neural networks to process high-dimensional data and represent better non-linear space.
-Especially, Tang et al. \cite{tang2022image} exploited the wave-like function to represent an image via phase-shifting operations to learn the relationship between patches.
-Meanwhile, Zhang et al. \cite{zhang2023quantum} utilize the quantum state representation to enhance the hyperspectral image feature extraction.
+Shi et al. \cite{shi2022quantum} presented complex-valued convolutional neural networks to process high-dimensional data and represent a better nonlinear space.
+Notably, Tang et al. \cite{tang2022image} utilized a wave-like function to represent an image through phase-shifting operations, thereby learning the relationship between patches.
+Meanwhile, Zhang et al. \cite{zhang2023quantum} utilize the quantum state representation to enhance the extraction of hyperspectral image features.